 This easy Italian Bread Salad or Panzanella is the perfect deliciously budget-friendly, refreshing salad to enjoy on spring and summery days.
 This Italian salad is naturally plant-based and vegan and its other name is Poor Mans Salad!
 Old-fashioned Italian recipes are packed with humble ingredients that can be elevated with a few simple ingredients, and as such are incredibly versatile, and if you don't have a certain ingredient?
 It doesn't matter as it can be easily omitted or substituted for something else.

-The history of Panzanella or Italian Poor Mans salad
+The history of Italian Bread Salad

 The history of Panzanella dates back to the Middle Ages when it was common for Italian peasants to use stale bread as a base for their meals to avoid wasting food.
 The earliest versions of Panzanella did not include tomatoes, as tomatoes were not introduced to Italy until after the Columbian Exchange in the late 15th and early 16th centuries.